Updated on February 23, 2021

 When you develop your roadmap, it’s critical to assign a level of confidence to each one of these areas.
 Remember that Salesforce will not give you a refund.
 However, if your forecasted level of demand proves to be wrong, we have seen a willingness on their part to give you some flexibility in the form of swap rights to offset your forecasting issues.
 Why are they willing to do this?
 It goes back to the annual run rate.
 Swap rights do not impact the annual run rate.

 Knowing the competitiveness of your current Salesforce agreement is an important piece of information to have heading into your renewal negotiation.
-The point of gathering this information is not to point fingers or change the past.
-The goal is to use this information to ensure that the deal you are about to get is an appropriate one based on the deal you’ve had in the past.
+The purpose of gathering this information is not to point fingers or change the past.
+The goal is to use this information to ensure that the deal you are about to get is appropriate based on the deal you had in the past.

 There are many commercial terms to get right in the deal, but I recommend initially focusing on the following key commercial terms:

-- Upfront Pricing and Discount – Is your per unit pricing competitive?
-In order to fully assess this, you need to consider the size of your deal, what products are involved, how many users are involved, and what length of commitment you agreed to.
+- Upfront pricing and discount – Is your per unit pricing competitive?
+To fully assess this, you need to consider the size of your deal, what products are involved, how many users are involved, and what length of commitment you agreed to.